 We did a comparison of the total cost incurred to study at a FUBC in Malaysia and a public university in Germany, taking into account both the tuition fees and estimated cost of living.
 Here’s what we found.

 Tuition fees are often the biggest bulk of your cost of study, but that’s not the case for Germany.
-We’ll compare the cost of studying a Bachelor’s degree in Engineering at Monash University Malaysia simply because the majority of Malaysian students are studying engineering in Germany.
+We have compared the cost of studying a Bachelor’s degree in Engineering at Monash University Malaysia simply because the majority of Malaysian students are studying engineering in Germany.

 On the other hand, the choice of courses has little or no effect on your study cost in Germany because courses offered in public universities are tuition-free (except the state of Baden-Württemberg).
 This applies not just to local students, but also to other international students, which significantly lowers the cost of studying in Germany.